remy/mit-license/README.md

 curl -d'{ "copyright": "Remy Sharp" }' https://rem.mit-license.org
 ```

-If the `rem` user isn't taken already, then this will create the new user file on the fly and the url will be immediately available.
+If the `rem` user isn't taken already, then this will create the new user file on the fly and the URL will be immediately available.

 You can send a full JSON file to the API, not _just_ the copyright, so this works too: